 Clean Spring Cleaning (Part One)

 You guys, there is no federal regulation of chemicals in household cleaners.
 And worse, because of the Toxic Substances Control Act of 1976 tens of thousands of chemicals were grandfathered into the "approved" ingredient list for companies to utilize in the creation of their products.
-According to the Environmental Working Group (EWG), a non-profit organization focused on the environment and public health, average household contains 62 known toxic chemicals.
+According to the Environmental Working Group (EWG), a non-profit organization focused on the environment and public health, the average household contains 62 known toxic chemicals.

 That's right, under your kitchen sink is an unregulated mess of dangerous toxic sludge.